labgrid-project/labgrid/doc/configuration.rst

 TasmotaPowerDriver
 ~~~~~~~~~~~~~~~~~~
-A TasmotaPowerDriver controls a `TasmotaPowerPort`, allowing the outlet to be
+A :any:`TasmotaPowerDriver` controls a `TasmotaPowerPort`_, allowing the outlet
-switched on and off.
+to be switched on and off.

 Binds to:
   power: